 Applications for RUSVM can be completed online at veterinary.rossu.edu or through VMCAS.
-All letters of recommendation and transcripts must be mailed to Ross University School of Veterinary Medicine, Office of Admissions, 630 US Highway 1, Suite 2031, North Brunswick, NJ, 08902.
+If not submitted through VMCAS, letters of recommendation and transcripts must be mailed to Ross University School of Veterinary Medicine, Office of Admissions, 630 US Highway 1, Suite 2031, North Brunswick, NJ, 08902.
+Unofficial copies of these documents may be uploaded to the My Ross Vet Portal or emailed to Vetadmissions@rossu.edu.